vkdatta/klines/README.md

 ### Access

 The API is currently available only by invitation.

+email: vkydtech@gmail.com

 To request access, email with the exact subject:

-vkydtech@gmail.com
 Subject: KLINES API ACCESS

-Include a brief note on your intended use case to suggest appropriate price plan.
+Include a comprehensive note outlining your intended use case and purpose.
+Specify the average number of URL requests you expect to send per month, along with any additional queries or relevant usage details to help determine the most suitable pricing plan.